Soomi Lee, Ph.D.

 Despite the increase in aging research targeting middle adulthood rather than strictly older adulthood, still little is known about how the interplay between stress and sleep during middle adulthood contributes to health in later adulthood.
 Middle-aged adults typically have greater pressures stemming from multiple responsibilities both at work and at home (e.g., work-family conflict), which may degrade their sleep and health.
 Given their multiple roles, I also examine how work-related stressors and resources in middle-aged workers are associated with health and well-being of the family members, including children, spouse/partner, and older parents.

 Overall, my research program targets to decrease work-related stress and promote sleep and health in middle-aged workers and their families.
 To achieve these objectives, I conduct population-based, interdisciplinary studies by using various study designs and methods, including survey, daily diary, sleep actigraphy (an objective method of monitoring sleep), and biomarkers.
 I have worked on diverse project data sets, such as the Work, Family & Health Study and Midlife in the United States Study (see below for more projects).
 Through these research projects, I study cross-sectional and longitudinal associations between work-related stress, sleep, and health and the causal effects of workplace-based interventions on decreasing work-related stress and thereby improving sleep and health across occupations.
-My recently funded pilot project targets to examine sleep health in cancer center nurses and its association with work performance
+My recently funded pilot project targets to examine sleep health in healthcare and long-term care workers and its association with work performance (see STEATH lab).

 - Work, Family, and Health Study (WFHS)